 - a list from the University’s HR database of current staff who self-identify as University alumni.

 As well as your contact details, we may collect additional personal data depending on your relationship with the University.

 This data is collected when you enquire about, or register for, our activities or services, update your details in writing, by telephone or electronically, or otherwise provide us with personal data.

-Up-to-date contact details, such as address, telephone number and email address may also be collected from other sources, such as a returned piece of mail where the occupier has provided your new contact details, or from a parent or other individual when we have tried to contact you using the contact details we hold for you, or Royal Mail's redirection service, or from The Phone Book from BT.
+Up-to-date contact details, such as address, telephone number and email address may also be collected from other sources, such as a returned piece of mail where the occupier has provided your new contact details, from a parent or other individual, from Royal Mail's redirection service, or from The Phone Book from BT.

-Contact details and personal data may also be collected from company and charity registers, company websites, the press or social media - such as LinkedIn.
+Contact details and personal data may also be collected from company and charity registers, company and personal websites, the press or social media - such as LinkedIn.
 Please see the below "Information available publicly and from social media" section for further information.

 You can object to us processing your data for these purposes at any time.

 - a record of communications sent to or received from you by post, electronically or telephone;